7 Ways to Check Email Address Owners

 7. Contact the Company Associated With the Email Domain

-The final option for confirming an address is simply by asking.
-If you received an email from a new sender, want to verify one from a list, or just want to make sure an address is accurate before making an introduction, you can always call the organization and ask.
-Just about all email address domain names are associated with the organization it came from.
+The final option for how to find the person behind an email address is simply by asking.
+If you received an email from a new sender, want to verify one from a list, or want to make sure an address is accurate before making an introduction, you can call the organization and ask.
+Most email address domain names are associated with the organization they came from.

-If you receive a message from an address that does not leave their name and you’ve exhausted all other options, Google the company name on the address for a phone number.
+If you receive a message from an address without a name and you’ve exhausted all other options, Google the company name on the address for a phone number.
 Call the number and ask them to confirm the address is from their company and find out who the contact is.
-This method should ideally be used as a last resort if the other options fail, as it does take more time than the other options.
+This method should ideally be used as a last resort if the other options fail, as it does take more time.

 Why Check Email Address Owners?

-If you don’t check email address owners, you run into issues of not being able to verify the sender of a message or confirm an address you are sending messages to.
+If you don’t know how to trace email address owner details, you can’t verify the sender of a message or confirm the address you’re sending to.
 There are also additional security, sales productivity, and data-integrity reasons.
-Sales management should ensure tools and processes are in place to help their team with email verification.
+Sales management leaders should ensure tools and processes are in place to help their team with email verification.

 Here are the main benefits of checking email address owners:

-- Ensures accurate addresses for sales and marketing initiatives: Crafting personalized email messages often takes ample time and research to get high response rates.
+Crafting personalized email messages often takes ample time and research to get robust response rates.
 All of that time is wasted, however, if the email address is inaccurate.
+This is why you need to check email address owner details.

 Bottom Line

-The ability to check email address owners is powerful for remaining secure, being more efficient in sales activities, and data integrity.
+Knowing how to trace an email address to its owner is powerful for remaining secure, being more efficient in sales activities, and data integrity.
 The methods presented range from no-cost to paid options, manual to automated processes, and standalone vs integrating with other software such as a CRM.
 Based on the tools, budget, and technical knowledge you have, these seven approaches to email verification will meet your specific business needs.